-The Cartersville and Van Wert Railroad Company, chartered in 1866, was planned as a rail connection between the Western & Atlantic Railroad at Cartersville and the Selma, Rome and Dalton Railroad at a point in Alabama.
+The Cartersville and Van Wert Railroad Company, chartered in 1866, was planned as a 45-mile rail connection between the Western & Atlantic Railroad at Cartersville and the Selma, Rome and Dalton Railroad at Prior, near the Georgia/Alabama border.

 Van Wert, a former town about a mile southeast of Rockmart, was a slate quarrying center.
 Established in 1838, it was the county seat of Paulding County before Polk County was carved from Paulding and Floyd counties in 1851.